4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 The Whirling Dervishes are members of the Mevlevi Order, a Sufi Muslim religious order founded by the followers of the 13th-century Persian poet and mystic Jalaluddin Rumi.
 They are known for their mesmerizing religious ritual called the Sema, which involves swirling and whirling in a meditative dance.

-The Whirling Dervishes wear a distinctive white gown (symbolizing death) and a tall hat (symbolizing the tombstone of the ego).
+The Whirling Dervishes wear a distinctive white gown (symbolizing the burial shroud) and a tall felt hat (symbolizing the tombstone of the ego).

 Mevlana Rumi’s teachings emphasized the unity of all beings with the divine, and his followers, known as the Mevlevi, sought to attain spiritual enlightenment through music, poetry, and whirling dance.